psychology-of-AI/Personality-Illusion/README.md

 ## Contributions

 We **welcome contributions**.
-Please feel free to open a PR to add new self-reports, behavioral tasks, or additional LLMs.
+Feel free to open a PR to add new self-reports, behavioral tasks, or additional LLMs.
 In your PR, include a brief description along with any relevant details (e.g., extra setup steps, generated results, acknowledgments to prior work, etc.).
 For PRs proposing other improvements or new directions, please also provide a short explanation of the motivation behind your contribution.
 We encourage you to start a discussion with the maintainers before submitting major changes, to help align efforts and minimize unnecessary work.

 ## Getting in Touch